In celebration of the beech!

 The demise of oak trees and coppiced beech woods, replaced by plantations of smooth-barked beech, has also eliminated many species of moss, liverwort and lichen from the beech woodland scene.
 The close canopy has starved the woodland floor of light but this has provided an ideal habitat for the early flowering bluebells which so uplifts the spirit each Spring.

 With the timber industry no longer supporting the management of woodland resources, protection of beechwoods as Chiltern heritage is important.
 Conservation organsations (eg the NT) and local people purchasing a woodland at risk from exploitation, are vital for the protection of local woodlands.
 But there are other risks too.
 In an ancient woodland, a healthy beech tree might live up to 250 years.
 Plantation stands of beech now well over 100 years of age are already well past their ‘fell-by’ dates.
-Hitherto, the trees would have been cleared and replanted after 40 to 50 years.
+Hitherto, the trees would have been cleared and replanted after forty to fifty years.
 Grown close together on shallow, well drained soils or on hillsides, many are unlikely to survive into old age.
 On a walk in the woods today you are quite likely to come across an upended tree.
 The clues to its demise are the overstretched shank (trunk) which has grown fast and spindly as it struggled against its neighbours for light.
 A second clue is the huge haunches or plates which the tree has been forced to enlarge to buttress the trunk at ground level.
 Eventually, either unable to support its own weight or, as average annual temperatures increase and the water table falls, becoming ‘stressed’ through not being able to draw sufficient nutrient, it will all the more likely succumb to a gale.
 In their lingering death and afterwards they provide more sustenance to flora (fungi and bacteria) and fauna (beetles, wood lice and millipedes) than perhaps they ever did in life.

-The latest threat to our oaks and beeches, reported in the last 12 months, is from a fungal disease spread via rhododendrons, which are frequent escapees into woodland from parks and estates, including our own local invasion in Drayton Woods.
+The latest threat to our oaks and beeches, reported in the last twelve months, is from a fungal disease spread via rhododendrons, which are frequent escapees into woodland from parks and estates, including our own local invasion in Drayton Woods.
 There are plans being prepared nationally to remove rhododendrons in such locations to stem the increase in sudden death of wood and parkland beech and oak.

 Victorians viewed beeches as elegant landscape trees: ornaments to show off an estate’s features across open countryside.
 Elegant tree cathedrals sprang up.
 Beeches were planted to adorn ancient landmarks such as our own Cholesbury Hillfort.
 Sadly, as all these trees were planted at once, there is no succession and a walk around the ramparts will reveal time is already taking its toll.
-A visitor returning in less than 30 years will no doubt do so to a very different scene.
+A visitor returning in less than thirty years will no doubt do so to a very different scene.
 So get out there and enjoy the beechwoods and the wildlife therein while you can.
 They may not be around for much longer!

 No weather notes this time by the way.
 There was just far too much of it in February: making no further mention seems the decent thing to do!